The end of an era?

 The depletion of the most remarkable mediumistic phenomena

-The era of the great mediums seems to have definitely waned.
-In Italy, the last mediums producing physical effects, about whom we can get reliable testimonies and well-documented information, have died in more or less recent times: Roberto Setti died in 1984, Demofilo Fidani in 1994, Urbino Fontanelli in 1995 and Corrado Piancastelli in 2014 Even abroad there is no well-documented information on mediums capable of determining phenomena of materialization such as those reported in the pages of this section.
+The era of the great mediums seems to have definitively gone.
+In Italy, the last mediums producing physical effects, about whom we can get reliable testimonies and well-documented information, have died in more or less recent times: Roberto Setti died in 1984, Demofilo Fidani in 1994, Urbino Fontanelli in 1995 and Corrado Piancastelli in 2014.
+Even abroad there is no well-documented information on mediums capable of determining phenomena of materialization such as those reported in the pages of this section.
 Leslie Flint, the last English medium able to obtain a large number of direct-voice communications, died in 1994.
 Many of the direct-voice communications obtained through his mediumship have been recorded and can be listened to on YouTube, for example on this page.
 The mediumistic circles still active operate mainly with incorporation mediums, with the aim to obtain information or teachings of supposed otherworldly origin, just as it happened through the mediumistic activity of Corrado Piancastelli from the 60s to 2014.
 In England and in other nations have been and are active mediumistic circles that pursue experimental purposes, performing tests to prove the reality of the phenomena investigated by recording them with suitable instruments.
-But it seems that there is no longer any trace of those remarkable phenomena of the late nineteenth century, like materialized apparitions: either the psychic tunings that made them possible are no longer activated, or the channels of contact with those entities that contributed with a leading role to the success of materializations are no longer open.
+But it seems that there is no longer any trace of those remarkable phenomena of the late nineteenth century, like materialized apparitions: either the tunings of the psyche that made them possible are no longer activated, or the channels of contact with those entities that contributed with a leading role to the success of materializations are no longer open.
 Both of these hypotheses may be true.

 First in the age of Enlightenment, and then of positivism, the confidence in the potentials that opened up to the human thirst for knowledge had greatly increased, in some respects even in a naive and illusory way.
-The intellect of the most gifted people applied to the various issues of life, nature, the world and the universe, with passionate and intense dedication, and the public opinion, or at least the most informed part of it, was interested in new discoveries, the theories and debates that followed.
-As evidenced by the testimonies of the time, in the heterogeneous and confident environment of the late nineteenth century, mediumistic séances could be a bit of everything: a living-room activity, a pastime, a search for comfort for the loss of loved ones, an instrument of investigation about survival after death, but also a true experimental and research activity aimed at increasing human knowledge.
-There was, however, a very strong interest from a considerable number of people in this field of study, and many eminent researchers (including well-known personalities in the academic world) willingly and steadily committed their time and energies in an activity that at that time it was also exciting, but in our days would be quite tedious, apart from the interest that certain results could present.
+The intellect of the most gifted people applied to the various issues of life, nature, the world and the universe, with passionate and intense dedication, and the public opinion, or at least the most informed part of it, was interested in the new discoveries, the theories and the debates that followed.
+As evidenced by the reports of the time, in the heterogeneous and confident environment of the late nineteenth century, mediumistic séances could be a bit of everything: a salon activity, a pastime, a search for comfort for the loss of loved ones, an instrument of investigation about survival after death, but also a true experimental and research activity aimed at increasing human knowledge.
+There was, anyway, a very strong interest from a considerable number of people in this field of study, and many eminent researchers (including well-known personalities in the academic world) willingly and steadily committed their time and energies in an activity that at that time was also exciting, but in our days would be quite tedious, apart from the interest that certain results could present.
 Furthermore, the limits presented by paranormal phenomena must also be taken into consideration: for further information on the subject, see the page dedicated to the topic in the section on psychical research.

 The exceptional nature of some important mediumistic phenomena, among which must surely be included the apparitions, materializations and direct-voice communications, as well as the interest in some of the communications transmitted by the entities, did not exclude a certain repetition of the results obtained during the séances, as we can see by reading the reports that came to us: after the wonder and amazement of the first séances, afterwards the phenomena ended up repeating themselves always in the same way.
-But if in the past the activities of interest, entertainment and distraction were much more limited than those we have currently at our disposal – reason why participation in this kind of activity could also show a challenging and cultural interest, but at the same time represented an escape from the strict routine of life's commitments – today any serious research in the field of mediumistic phenomena should present the requirements of a research activity, planned and performed as an experiment to improve our knowledge, but no longer out of curiosity or as a form of social entertainment.
+But if in the past the activities of interest, entertainment and distraction were much more limited than those we have currently at our disposal – reason why the participation in this kind of activity could also show a challenging and cultural interest, but at the same time represented an escape from the strict routine of life's commitments – today any serious investigation in the field of mediumistic phenomena should present the requirements of a research activity, planned and performed as an experiment to improve our knowledge, but no longer out of curiosity or as a form of social entertainment.
 A significant model of this activity was planned and adopted as early as 1907 by Filippo Bottazzi (1867-1941), professor of Physiology at the University of Naples, for a series of laboratory experiments on the phenomena produced by the famous medium Eusapia Paladino.
-The report of these experiments (see the page dedicated to them) is reported in his book Fenomeni medianici osservati in una serie di sedute fatte con Eusapia Paladino (Mediumistic Phenomena Observed in a Series of Sessions with Eusapia Palladino - 1909).
+The report of these experiments (see the page dedicated to them) is reported in his book, published in 1909, Fenomeni medianici osservati in una serie di sedute fatte con Eusapia Paladino (Mediumistic Phenomena Observed in a Series of Sessions with Eusapia Palladino).

 A still unsatisfactory cognitive framework

-Two psychic instances
+Two instances of the psyche

 Can the psyche determine reality?

 The study of mediumistic phenomena leads us to consider the hypothesis that the psyche can determine reality, at least in particular circumstances.
-On the fact that human intelligence is able to transform the world there can be no doubt: just look at the way in which all the artefacts and technological products made by man and created by his mind have changed the face of our planet.
-However, we are led to believe that this process of transformation always takes place within an objective framework, socially organized in a coherent and efficient way, even if the dynamic and design elements that determine these transformations originate from the creative activity of human mind.
-A direct interaction of the psyche, such as to determine a sudden anomaly in what we think to be the immutable laws that rule this world, is considered only in the context of random phenomena of a magical type, which science has contributed to remove from the sphere of our knowledge and our culture.
+On the fact that human intelligence is able to transform the world there can be no doubt: just look at the way in which all the artefacts and technological products made by humans and created by their minds have changed the face of our planet.
+However, we are led to believe that this process of transformation always takes place within an objective framework, socially organized in a coherent and efficient way, even if the dynamic and design elements that determine these transformations originate from the creative activity of the human mind.
+A direct interaction of the psyche, such as to determine a sudden anomaly in what we think to be the immutable laws that rule this world, is considered only in the context of random phenomena of magical type, which science has contributed to remove from the sphere of our knowledge and our culture.
 Yet the mediumistic phenomena of recent times, and many other phenomena attributed to supernatural forces in more ancient times, are there to testimony the existence of powers that, while escaping the direct control of human will, would be able to draw on our psychophysical energies to alter the ordinary laws, determining anomalous phenomena that the human psyche itself perceives and recognizes as real.

 Spiritualism